 Income Tax Provision.
-The Company's effective rates of taxation were 24.6% in the 2003 quarter and 30.0% in the 2002 quarter.
-During the quarter ended September 30, 2003, the Company recorded a provision of 32% on its quarterly pre-tax income and approximately \$500,000 for additional export benefits and research credits determined in connection with the completion of the Company's 2002 federal income tax return.
-The rates recorded by the Company are lower than the federal and state combined statutory rate as a result of export benefits, as well as the generation of research and experimentation credits.
-The Company expects that the effective tax rate will be in the range of 30% - 32% for the year ending December 31, 2003.
+The Company's effective rates of taxation were 30.0% in the 2004 quarter and 34.2% in the 2003 quarter.
+These rates are lower than the federal and state combined statutory rate as a result of export benefits, as well as the generation of research and experimentation credits.
+The Company expects that the effective tax rate will be in the range of 30% - 31% for the year ending December 31, 2004.

 In November 2000, the United States enacted the FSC Repeal and Extraterritorial Income Exclusion Act (the "Act") in response to a challenge from the World Trade Organization ("WTO") that the existing tax benefits provided by foreign sales corporations were prohibited tax subsidies.
 The Act generally repealed the foreign sales corporation and implemented an extraterritorial income ("ETI") tax benefit.
 Upon introduction of the ETI tax benefit, the European Union stated that it did not believe the ETI provisions bring U.S. tax law into WTO-compliance and asked the WTO to rule on the matter.
 On August 30, 2002, the WTO ruled that the European Union may impose up to \$4 billion per year in retaliatory duties against U.S. exports.
 In March 2003, the European Union approved a retaliation list of specific products but has not yet imposed sanctions.
 The WTO decision does not repeal the ETI tax benefit and it does not require the European Union to impose trade sanctions, so it is not possible to currently predict the future impact of the WTO decision.
-In fiscal year 2002, export benefits reduced the Company's effective tax rate by approximately 4.3%.
+In fiscal year 2003, export benefits reduced the Company's effective tax rate by approximately 6.3%.
 Any prospective changes regarding tax benefits associated with the Company's export sales or other federal and state tax planning vehicles may adversely impact the Company's effective tax rate and decrease its net income in future periods.

 Net Income.
-The Company's net income in the 2003 quarter was \$5.4 million as compared to \$4.1 million in the 2002 quarter.
-Diluted earnings per share increased to \$0.33 in the 2003 quarter as compared to \$0.26 in the 2002 quarter as a result of the increase in net income.
-The weighted average shares used in computing diluted earnings per share were 16.2 million in the 2003 quarter and 15.5 million in the 2002 quarter.
+The Company's net income in the 2004 quarter was \$7.1 million as compared to \$4.3 million in the 2003 quarter.
+Diluted earnings per share increased to \$.43 in the 2004 quarter as compared to \$.27 in the 2003 quarter as a result of the increase in net income.
+The weighted average shares used in computing diluted earnings per share were 16.5 million in the 2004 quarter and 15.6 million in the 2003 quarter.